The Transient Cost of Learning in Queueing Systems: Conclusions

 \section{Conclusions}

-Motivated by the observation that queueing regret does not capture the complexity of learning which tends to occur in the initial stages, we propose an alternative metric ($\colq$) to encapsulate the statistical complexity of learning in queueing systems.
+Motivated by the observation that queueing regret is an asymptotic metric that does not capture the transient performance of learning algorithms in queueing systems, we propose an alternative metric, $\colq$.
 For a single-queue multi-server system with $K$ servers and a traffic slackness $\varepsilon$, we derive a lower bound $\Omega(\frac{K}{\varepsilon})$ on $\colq$, thus establishing that learning incurs a non-negligible increase in queue lengths.
 We then show that the classical UCB algorithm has a matching upper bound of $\tilde{O}(\frac{K}{\varepsilon})$.
 Finally, we extend our result to multi-queue multi-sever systems and general queueing networks by providing algorithms, \textsc{MaxWeight-UCB} and \textsc{BackPressure-UCB}, whose $\colq$ has a near optimal $\tilde{O}(1/\varepsilon)$ dependence on traffic slackness.

-Having introduced a metric that captures the complexity of learning in queueing systems, our work can serve as a starting point for interesting extensions that can help shed further light on the area.
-In particular, future research may focus on beyond worst case guarantees for $\colq$, non-stationary settings, improved bounds using contextual information, etc.
+Having introduced a metric that captures the transient performance of learning in queueing systems, our work can serve as a starting point for interesting extensions that can help shed further light on the area.
+In particular, non-stationarity is an important consideration in queueing systems as job arrival patterns, server characteristics, and the feasible set of schedules can change over time.
+Although \cite{YangSrikantYing, nguyen2023learning} have explored similar settings, understanding the implication of $\colq$ and how our results would change due to non-stationarity is an interesting direction.
+Future research may also focus on beyond worst case guarantees for $\colq$, obtaining tight bounds with respect to the system's size, or improving bounds using contextual information, etc.